 - Attend a Networking Event in the Spring Semester based on your college major or current workforce experience.

 Attend one of Merrimack’s Internship & Career Fairs hosted twice per year (fall and spring).
 The Fair is the best place for you to connect with skilled students actively searching for internships, co-ops, and full-time opportunities.
-For our virtual fair, you will use the Handshake platform to connect with candidates in 1:1 video chats, group sessions with up to 50 participants, or a combination of the two methods.

 You can also connect directly with students anytime through Handshake!
 Check out Handshake’s support articles on the recently enhanced employer experience.
 Additional support is available from our team through emailing firstname.lastname@example.org.